Billaferd/QuantumNexus/Mission Card Creation Guidelines.md

 ## CP Distribution

-CP should be distributed such that 6 domain points translate to approximately 20 CP, with a margin of around +-3.
+CP should be distributed such that six domain points translate to approximately 20 CP, with a margin of around +-3.
 Each domain point that the card has provides between 3 and 5 CP.

 ## Difficulty Scaling and Thematic Elements

 Domain points assigned to the card dictate how demanding the challenge is and how consequential the rewards are.

-1 domain point should be an easy challenge.
+One domain point should be an easy challenge.
 2 points would be an intermediate challenge.
 3-4 points should be an advanced challenge.
 5-6 points should be highly challenging.
 The points come from the sum of all domain points used on the card.
 If a card has 1 point in Technology and 2 points in Psionics, that would be 3 points for the challenge.

 Each mission card should not only present a challenge but also immerse players in the thematic elements associated with the chosen domains.
 Here are some clarifications and examples:

 - Technology: If you allocate domain points to Technology, consider challenges that involve advanced gadgets, inventions, or strategic maneuvers.
 The thematic elements should revolve around technological advancements and innovation.
-    - Example Challenge for 3 Technology Points: "In a single turn, deploy three `Mech` units and clear the opponents front line of at least 5 units."
+  - Example Challenge for 3 Technology Points: "In a single turn, deploy three `Mech` units and clear the opponent's front line of at least five units."
 - Magic: For Magic domain points, challenges should tap into mystical and arcane themes.
 Think of challenges that require spellcasting, enchantments, or harnessing magical energies.
   - Example Challenge for 4 Magic Points: "Conjure a magical barrier that protects your units from at least 4 attacks for one turn."
 - Psionics: Psionics should evoke psychic and mental abilities.
 Challenges can involve manipulating thoughts, foreseeing events, or exerting cognitive control.
   - Example Challenge for 2 Psionics Points: "In a single turn, force your opponent to discard 3 cards."
 - Divinity: Divinity should encompass divine and spiritual themes.
 Challenges may involve divine blessings, celestial interventions, or acts of faith.
   - Example Challenge for 2 Divinity Points: "Receive a divine blessing that doubles the strength of one of your units for a turn."

 ## Challenges